cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 `2.0.2` | 7/1/2020 | Non-displayable binary data can now be read from and written to a sequential dataset or a PDS member.
 Non-displayable binary data is substituted with Unicode characters outside of the EBCDIC range when read, and is converted back to binary data on write.
 `2.1.0` | 1/6/2021 | Added API for Generation Data Groups.
 `2.2.0` | 4/1/2021 | Added APIs for finding lists of JES jobs and retrieving a job's sysout data definitions (DDs).
 Added APIs for reading the JES output of a job and reading the contents of a DD of a job.
 Added APIs to delete partitioned, sequential, migrated or VSAM datasets.
 Added API to execute TSO commands.
-`2.5.0` | 1/1/2022 | Added APIS to read system logs, cancel a job and copy a PDS member to another member in the same PDS, or a different one.
+`2.5.0` | 1/1/2022 | Added APIs to read system logs, cancel a job and copy a PDS member to another member in the same PDS, or a different one.
+`2.6.0` | 4/1/2022 | Added API to retrieve job by job ID

 ## Dataset API